John Wayne in Utah

 The farm under attack in "The Comancheros" was built right on the shores of the Colorado, in Professor Valley.

 The farm that is attacked by the notorious Comancheros was set on a plateau right on the shores of the Colorado.
-The Comancheros was Wayne's final Utah film.
+The Comancheros was John Wayne's final Utah film.